plow-technologies/onping-templates/DIY/Pulse_Main/README.md

 <h3>Configuring your lumberjack mosquitto broker</h3>

 Connect Lumberjack to your home network with an Ethernet cable
-<h1> Features </h1>

-The Pulse is a small device that supports remote reading and writing of io lines over mqtt.
-It hosts an mqtt client that can connect to a broker on your network (mosquitto broker for example).
-The Pulse client looks for Json messages corresponding to certain io pin names and their values and writes those values in real time.
-The Pulse also publishes information in a Json message related to all pin values when a line changes, or when prompted.
-Any other mqtt client can directly read and write the io lines of the Pulse.
-This establishes a remote control loop.

-Full feature list
-* Reading and writing digital io lines over mqtt
-* Reading analog input lines over mqtt
-* Writing PWM lines over mqtt
-* mqtt connection comm status
-* writing of (firmware configurable) default values in the event of comm failure
-* virtual pins that act as firmware parameters
-* firmware watchdog
-* generalizable pin structure for any arduino board

-Pinout default roles:
-* D5: digital out
-* D6: digital out
-* D9: PWM out
-* D11: digital in
-* D12: digital in
-* D13: digital in
-* A0: MQTT LED
-* A1: digital out
-* A2: digital out
-* A3: analog in
-* A4: analog in
-* A5: analog in

-<h2> Quick Configuration </h2>

-<h3>Configuring your lumberjack mosquitto broker</h3>

-Connect Lumberjack to your home network with an Ethernet cable

 With Lumberjack powered up, on personal computer enable wifi and check for available connection “lumberjack-xxxx”, if not available try moving closer to Lumberjack.
 Once in wifi list click “Connect”, password will be plowtech.
 (This is not an Internet Connection)